jbrodowskiPL/config/wsl/zscaler.md

 1. Double click the certificate row and go to `Details tab`
 1. Click button `Copy to File`
 1. Select `Base-64 encoded X.509 (.CER)`
 1. Choose the path and finish the export.
-Name the file `myproxy.cer`
+Name the file `zscaler.cer`
 1. Copy this certification file into your WSL distro
 1. Install openssl package if not installed: